fundacionctic/connector-building-blocks/README.md

 We will strive to ensure that the core connector is compatible with any arbitrary HTTP API, as long as it is properly described using the OpenAPI specification.

-This means that you should have the liberty of using whatever technology technology stack you feel more comfortable with to develop the API.
+This means that you should have the liberty of using whatever technology stack you feel more comfortable with to develop the API.